 A peer is at all times free from arrest in civil cases1.
 The distinction between civil and criminal process depends upon whether the arrest is to punish a breach of the law or merely to compel performance of a civil obligation2.
 Process for contempt of court may be served against him only if the contempt is by its nature or by its incidents criminal3.
 Since the ordinary remedies against a receiver are not available against him, a peer ought not to be appointed as a receiver4.
-A court order may, however, be enforced against a peer by sequestration5.
+A court order may, however,

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.